 A land-grant college or university is an institution that has been designated by its state legislature or Congress to receive the benefits of the Morrill Acts of 1862 and 1890.
 The original mission of these institutions, as set forth in the first Morrill Act, was to teach agriculture, military tactics, and the mechanical arts as well as classical studies so that members of the working classes could obtain a liberal, practical education.

 Women were admitted in 1892, making Auburn the oldest four-year, coeducational school in the state and the second-oldest in the Southeast.
 In 1899, the name was again changed to the Alabama Polytechnic Institute.
 In 1960, the school officially acquired the name it has long been called and one more in keeping with its location, size, and mission — Auburn University.
 The institution has experienced its greatest growth since World War II, and now has more than 250,000 graduates.

 Auburn University at Montgomery was established as a separately accredited campus in 1967.
 The institution has developed rapidly, especially since moving to a 500-acre campus east of Montgomery in 1971.
 Current enrollment at AUM is about 5,200.

 Chartered in 1856, Auburn University opened in 1859 and became affiliated with the Methodist Church.

 Throughout the years, the institution has had four official names:

-Auburn's current colleges and schools and dates
+Auburn's current colleges and schools and dates of inception are:

 * In 1986, the colleges of Liberal Arts and Sciences & Mathematics were created from the former schools of Arts & Sciences, Agriculture and Biological Sciences, and Architecture and Fine Arts.